 Actually, a movie scene that would summarize my experience explaining my ethnicity to Europeans is from Mean Girls.
 When it’s Lindsay Lohan’s first day and Tina Fey assumed the Black girl is the new student from Africa and not Lindsay.
 I am the Black girl… only I’m from Wisconsin!

-And my advice for those looking for a career change or those figuring out what the heck they want to do, program-based experiences like Fulbright and AmeriCorps propelled me into the work I’m doing today.
+My advice for those looking for a career change or those figuring out what the heck they want to do, program-based experiences like Fulbright, and AmeriCorps propelled me into the work I’m doing today.
 There 10 to 12-month opportunities available for you to learn and gain a new experience.

 If you have the chance to pursue a similar program, I highly recommend them.
 They can be challenging opportunities and help you understand what you do and don't want for your life and career.
 Feel free to reach out to me if you have questions and good luck!